learn-co-curriculum/python-p3-fileio/README.md

 ## Learning Goals

-- Reading from a file
+- Read text from a file.
-- Writing to a file
+- Save changes to a file.

 ***